justlark/lark.gay/content/log/matrix-homeserver.md

 to be *physically present* to enter the password so it can boot.
 After that ordeal, I decided to configure LUKS to use the TPM instead, which allows it to boot unattended.
-I also flipped the switch in the UEFI firmware settings setting it to automatically power back on if it loses and then regains power—say if the electricity goes out.
+I also flipped the switch in the UEFI firmware settings setting it to automatically power back on if it loses and then regains power--say if the electricity goes out.

 ## Conclusion